Cal Jones

-Calvin Jack Jones (February 7, 1933 – December 9, 1956) was a college football player for the University of Iowa.
-Jones is one of only two Iowa football players (along with Nile Kinnick) to have his jersey number retired by the school.
-Jones became the first Hawkeye, and the first African-American, to win the Outland Trophy in 1955.
-He played one year with the Winnipeg Blue Bombers of the Western Interprovincial Football Union.
+Calvin Jack Jones (February 7, 1933 – December 9, 1956) was an American professional football guard.
+Jones played college football for the Iowa Hawkeyes and he is one of only two players (along with Nile Kinnick) to have his jersey number retired by the school.
+Jones became the first Hawkeye and the first African-American, to win the Outland Trophy in 1955.
+He played one year with the Winnipeg Blue Bombers of the Western Interprovincial Football Union (WIFU).
 He died in a plane crash after playing in the East–West All-Star Game.

 Cal Jones is a member of The Pigskin Club Of Washington, D.C.
 National Intercollegiate All-American Football Players Honor Roll.

 Youth and recruitment

 Cal Jones was born on the south side of Steubenville, Ohio, the youngest of seven children.
 His father died when Jones was about one year old.
 His mother, Talitha Jones, raised Jones and his six older siblings during the Great Depression and World War II.

 Jones began playing organized football in the fifth grade.
 By the time they neared the end of their time at Steubenville High School, Jones and his two friends, Eddie Vincent and Frank Gilliam, were being courted by college football programs.
-Ohio State and their legendary coach, Woody Hayes, offered a scholarship only to Cal Jones.
+Ohio State and their coach, Woody Hayes, offered a scholarship only to Cal Jones.
 Jones committed to play at Ohio State, while Vincent and Gilliam accepted scholarships to play for the Iowa Hawkeyes.

 Before the fall of 1952, Vincent and Gilliam drove to Jones's house to say goodbye before leaving for Iowa.
 Jones shocked his friends when he said, "Wait a minute...I'm coming with you."
 Jones ran upstairs, packed a bag, and rode to Iowa City with Vincent and Gilliam.

 Jones' sudden switch from Ohio State to conference rival Iowa caused Big Ten commissioner Tug Wilson to conduct a personal investigation.
 Iowa was cleared of any wrongdoing.
 When questioned, Cal Jones reportedly told Wilson, "I'll tell you why I came out here.
 They treated me like a white man, and I like it here.
 I'm going to stay."